Warner's Ranch: History

 This area had long been inhabited by the Cupeño American Indians, who first encountered Europeans when Spanish missionaries arrived in the area.
 The Cupeño were forced into the colonial mission system and over time lost control of their land, although under Mexican law they were supposed to receive rights to land which they tilled and settled.
 They continued to live and work in the area, however.

 In 1830, Juan José Warner (born John Trumball Warner) left Connecticut and headed to California, passing through this valley.
 He worked as a fur trader and merchant in Los Angeles.
 By 1844, he had become a naturalized Mexican citizen and changed his name to Juan José.
 He received the Rancho San Jose del Valle Mexican land grant.
 Warner established a successful trading post there in the San José Valley, and purchased cattle from Rancho Santa Margarita; this lasted until 1851.

 On December 2, 1846, Stephen Watts Kearney, with a small command from New Mexico, reached the ranch on what proved to be his way to the Battle of San Pasqual.
 He was later followed by the Mormon Battalion, that was establishing the route of Cooke's Wagon Road from New Mexico to California.

-More importantly, from 1849-1851, Warner operated part of the ranch to serve travelers on the Gila River Emigrant Trail (part of the Southern Emigrant Trail).
+More importantly, from 1849 to 1851, Warner operated part of the ranch to serve travelers on the Gila River Emigrant Trail (part of the Southern Emigrant Trail).
 He opened the only trading post between New Mexico and Los Angeles on a wagon road developed after the Mexican–American War.
 Thousands of emigrants began flowing to California.
-This trail later was used by the Butterfield Overland Mail stagecoach line, from 1857-1861.
+This trail later was used by the Butterfield Overland Mail stagecoach line, from 1857 to 1861.

 When California became part of the United States, new obligations for taxes were applied to the Cupeño.
 Many of them worked on the Warner ranch, which had a negative reputation for severe treatment of Indians.
 In 1851, at the beginning of the Garra Revolt, an uprising by the local Cupeño tribe under Antonio Garra, Warner was attacked at his ranch.
 He sent his family to Los Angeles.
 Some of the ranch buildings were burned, but Warner continued to operate it, until his grant was challenged by a former claimant.